ChessUltimate/known-bugs/bugs.md

 -There are so many bugs and its hard to maintain the list here.
 I'm working as hard as I can to fix them all ASAP!

--As for the "Someone logged into your account" bug you are not being hacked its just that your game holds the same connection id and a conflict arises. (hopeful;y will be fixed by june 18)
+-As for the "Someone logged into your account" bug you are not being hacked its just that your game holds the same connection id and a conflict arises. (hopefully will be fixed by june 18)

 -I'm currently working on the duplication character bug and am planning to do a server maintenance today or tomorrow. (again if these bugs occur they are not hacking it is my fault and I'm sorry.)